Washington State County Just Recently Removed Covenant Language That Banned All Non-White Persons From Home Ownership

 “When I got to Washington state I was shocked how white it was.
 And now I understand why,” said Hall.

+Fortunately, a new state law called the House Bill 1335 could put a stop to Washington’s past with bigoted covenant restrictions.
+The bill would require students at the University of Washington and Eastern Washington University to review existing deeds and laws for racist language.
+Auditors and homeowners from different counties would then be notified of any unlawful racial restrictions within their area.

-We, Black folks, aren’t surprised at this news in the least bit but the shock of people like Mary Hall and Michelle Fearing just go to prove that a lot of white folks still have not awakened to the facts of Amerikkkan history.
+It’s a start… but we, Black folks, aren’t surprised at this news in the least bit.
+However, the shock of people like Mary Hall and Michelle Fearing just goes to prove that a lot of white folks still have not awakened to the facts of Amerikkkan history.

 Good morning.